simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 ............................

-To take the tutorial on your machine, you first need to :ref:`install a recent version of SimGrid <install>`, a C++ compiler and also ``pajeng`` to visualize the traces.
+To take the tutorial on your machine, you first need to :ref:`install a recent version of SimGrid <install>`, a C++ compiler, and also ``pajeng`` to visualize the traces.
 You may want to install `Vite
 <http://vite.gforge.inria.fr/>`_ to get a first glance at the traces.
-The provided code template requires cmake to compile.
+The provided code template requires CMake to compile.
 On Debian and Ubuntu for example, you can get them as follows:

 .. code-block:: shell

    sudo apt install simgrid pajeng cmake g++ vite

-For R analysis of the produced traces, you may want to install R, and the `pajengr <https://github.com/schnorr/pajengr#installation/>`_ package.
+For R analysis of the produced traces, you may want to install R and the `pajengr <https://github.com/schnorr/pajengr#installation/>`_ package.

 .. code-block:: shell